 The notion of independent plugins such as the Chrome plugin required for this lesson is consistent extends this philosophy to non-text data.

-Pipes (Post-Quiz)

-Command Files and Permissions (Pre-Quiz)

-A command file must have the following permission:

-Read

-Write

-Execute

-It is usual to place command files in a directory named:

-src

-cmd

-bin

-The execute permission in a permission string is denoted by the string:

-execute

-x

-e

-Given file with local name f in the current directory, chmod a+w f , makes the file readable by:

-all users

-user named a

-the owner of the file

-users other than he owner of the file

 Command Files and Composite Applications

 Recall that in Discovery, we not only connected the output and input of applications, but also stored such connections as new composite applications, which could be invoked like other applications.
 Pipes, on their own, allow us only to perform the first step.
 For the second step, we need to store commands in command files.
 As we have exported the bin subdirectory in the home directory, in this exercise, create all command files in this directory so that it can be automatically found by bash.
 We will refer to this directory to simply as your bin directory.